iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> Charged multiple times Dr kept cancelling on me Put me on meds without refills and suffered withdrawals and was never contacted by Dr again she ignored my emails<br> :date: __2021-03-13 13:36:51__

+> Complete waste of my money, they charged me for them to tell me to go see my primary care doctor!<br> :date: __2021-03-07 18:54:55__

 > It says 24/7 help.
 There are no doctors available.
 24/6?<br> :date: __2021-02-27 16:38:45__

 > Camera won't connect.
 This is a huge failure, and the idea had so much promise.
 There are problems with the camera on my phone connecting every time.
 I'm very disappointed.<br> :date: __2021-02-25 14:59:53__